Te Rika Temara-Benfell

 Dip (Te Reo), Dip (Maori Governance), LLB, LLM, MInstd

-Te Rika is an experienced leader with a strong background in strategy, governance, and sustainability.
+Te Rika is an experienced leader with a strong background in strategy, governance, sustainability and grass-roots community development.
 Guided by a deep passion for empowering future generations, his career has been shaped by service to his people, his hāpori, and the wider public.

 As Chief Executive of Te Puna Ariki, Te Rika leads with a strong sense of purpose.
-His focus is on empowering excellence and innovation, while ensuring the organisation remains grounded in kaupapa Māori values and connected to the aspirations of rangatahi, whānau, hapū, and iwi.
+His focus is on fostering excellence, innovation, and sustainable impact while ensuring the organisation remains firmly grounded in kaupapa Māori values and responsive to the aspirations of rangatahi, whānau, hapū, and iwi.

 Areas of Expertise: Long-term Strategy, Organisational Leadership, Community Advocacy, Māori Governance and Land Administration, Project Management, Regional/District Development, Law and Policy, Programme Design and Delivery.